sthagen/csaf-poc-csaf_distribution/docs/csaf_downloader.md

   -f, --folder=FOLDER                            Download into a given subFOLDER -i, --ignore_pattern=PATTERN                   Do not download files if their URLs match any of the given PATTERNs -H, --header=                                  One or more extra HTTP header fields
+      --enumerate_pmd_only                       If this flag is set to true, the downloader will only enumerate valid provider metadata files, but not download documents
       --validator=URL                            URL to validate documents remotely
       --validator_cache=FILE                     FILE to cache remote validations
       --validator_preset=PRESETS                 One or more PRESETS to validate remotely (default: [mandatory])